MicrosoftDocs/winrt-related/winrt-related-src/schemas/appcontentschema/indexablecontent.md

 ---
 title: IndexableContent
 description: Indicates that the element's text should be indexed for search, but is not associated with a property.
-Note that properties can be retrieved later based on the property key, but text content cannot.
 MSHAttr:
 - PreferredSiteName:MSDN
 - PreferredLib:/library/windows/apps